EllipticEllipsis/oot/tutorial/helper_scripts.md

 ```sh
 ./tools/m2ctx.py <path_to_c>
 ```
 will produce a file in the root directory called `ctx.c`.
-You open
+You open this file and copy it into the mips2c context box.

 The rule of thumb is to rerun this every time you change something significant to other functions, like the struct in the header or a function prototype, and probably after every function, at least at first.
 As with most other things on this project, you will develop intuition for when this is required.